andrasq/node-docs/gc-gordian.md

             });
         }

-The cluster is two processes, the master and one worker.
-Both the master and the worker start running the same script, but `cluster.isMaster` will be `true` only in the parent process.
+The cluster here is two processes, the master and one worker.
+Both the master and the worker run the same script, but `cluster.isMaster` will be `true` only in the parent process.
 Any number of worker processes can be forked, each is

 ### The Master